maitrikatta/maitrikatta-frontend/README.md

-# The front end code of maitrikatta.
+# The front end code of [maitrikatta.com](https://maitrikatta.com).
 ### Index
-- Geting Started
+- Getting Started
-  - How to run
+  - How to Run
-  - How to build
+  - How to Build
+  - Project Structure
 - Branches
   - master
   - production